 That's one reason why Arduinos are so popular.
 They unpack what has traditionally been tightly jammed together into circuit boards, unlabelled and unexplained.

 Take the cover off a cheap electronic gadget, and there's a circuit board in there, alright, but what the hell's going on with it?
 How does it work?

 The creator has no interest in telling you.
 In fact, there are plenty of reasons not to explain it.
 Starting with: Why help competitors copy it?

 The non-profit, open source Arduino is different: everything is explained, to just about whatever level you want to drill down to.

 That's why it's so rewarding, intellectually, to monkey with an open source electronic circuit board: to take it apart, physically and mentally -- even if you only do it a few times before you stash the whole project away in a drawer forever.

-Here's the book on Amazon.
+Here's the book in the Maker Shed.

 A similar payoff is available via the Particle Photon: when you buy a basic kit, and work through Particle's simple Blink an LED instructions.